 Parents/carers are actively supported to contribute to the Special Educational Needs assessment, planning and review process.
-If the student is receiving Speech and Language support from the Academy's therapist, a detailed report containing a summary of the assessment, as well as regular targets and outcomes will be shared with parents/carers.
+If the student is receiving Speech and Language support from the Academy's therapist, a detailed report containing a summary of the assessment will be shared with parents/carers.